mozhdehNouri/AndroidProgrammingTopicAndExplanation/compose/SideEffect from compose book.md

 **Running suspend functions in composable lifecycle scope.**
 LaunchedEffect is one of the most used side effects.
 As the name suggests, it launches when composition starts for the first time and can call suspend functions.
 Moreover, we can relaunch it with giving a key parameter(It relaunches when given key changes).

+**What’s the logic behind the key parameter?**
+The key parameter in LaunchedEffect is used to identify the LaunchedEffect instance and prevent it from being recomposed unnecessarily.

+When a Composable is recomposed, Jetpack Compose determines if it needs to be redrawn.
+If a Composable’s state or props have changed, or if a Composable has called invalidate, Jetpack Compose will redraw the Composable.
+Redrawing a Composable can be an expensive operation, especially if the Composable contains long-running operations or side effects that don't need to be re-executed every time the Composable is recomposed.

+By providing a key parameter to LaunchedEffect, we can specify a value that uniquely identifies the LaunchedEffect instance.
+If the value of the key parameter changes, Jetpack Compose will consider the LaunchedEffect instance as a new instance, and will execute the side effect again.
+If the value of the key parameter remains the same, Jetpack Compose will skip the execution of the side effect and reuse the previous result, preventing unnecessary recompositions.